-in our border region or only the 11 local labor markets in our border region.
-Although we focus on the area around the 1945-1949 border-and therefore end up which a much smaller sample-results are remarkably similar to Dauth et al..
+The positive relationship between population density and PAM is a key finding of Dauth et al. In Table E2, we replicate their result using only the about 200 municipalities in our border region or only the 11 local labor markets in our border region.19 Although we focus on the area around the 1945-49 border-and therefore end up which a much smaller sample-results are remarkably similar to Dauth et al..
 They find that doubling population in a local labor market increases PAM by 3.8% to 6.1% depending on the time period.
 In Panel B, column (1), we estimate an effect of 5.3% for the 11 local labor markets in our border region.
 In Panel A, column (1), we find an effect of 4.2% for the about 200 municipalities in our border region.
 The effect increases to 6.1% in column (2) where we include the controls from our baseline model in equation (1).
 Column (3) indicates that the relationship between labor market thickness and PAM is driven by density, not by being located in the former US zone.
 This motivates column (4) where we use US-zone location as an instrument for population density.
 Taken together, our results indicate that the increase in population density triggered by the different policies regarding refugees between the US and French occupation zones increased positive assortative matching in the labor market.

-Additional differences in today's labor markets across the 1945-1949 border between the occupation zones are examined in columns (3)-(6) of Table 3.
-In columns (3) and (4), we find that municipalities located in the 1945-1949 US zone or exposed to it form part of thicker local labor markets today.
+Additional differences in today's labor markets across the 1945-49 border between the occupation zones are examined in columns (3)-(6) of Table 3.
+In columns (3) and (4), we find that municipalities located in the 1945-49 US zone or exposed to it form part of thicker local labor markets today.
 In columns (5) and (6), we show that workers residing in municipalities on the former US side of the border are less likely to commute to work in municipalities on the former French side of the border than vice-versa.

 Learning The learning channel for agglomeration economies is based on the idea that density facilitates the generation and the diffusion of knowledge (Duranton and Puga, 2004).
-While our data does not allow us to explicitly measure the diffusion of knowledge, Panel C of Table 3 provides evidence that there are higher levels of innovation in municipalities more exposed to the 1945-1949 US occupation zone.
-To measure innovation in each municipality, we use geo-located data from the PatentCity database (Bergeaud and Verluise, 2024) and compute the number of patents and patents per capita created in each municipality.
-Our findings indicate that since the 1980s patenting activity is almost twice as high when surrounded by municipalities in the former US zone than by municipalities in the former French zone.
-In per-capita terms, the gap is 60%.
-This marks
+While our data does not allow us to explicitly measure the diffusion of knowledge, Panel C of Table 3 provides evidence that there are higher levels of innovation in municipalities more exposed to the 1945-49 US occupation zone.
+To measure innovation

-&lt;sup>19Dauth et al. include more than 8,000 municipalities and more than 200 local labor markets in their analysis for Germany.
+19Dauth et al. include more than 8,000 municipalities and more than 200 local labor markets in their analysis for Germany.
 Local labor markets are defined as labor market regions (Arbeitsmarktregionen) based on the classification of the German Labor Agency.
 At the municipality level, three municipalities from our border region are not included in the regression since they include less than three establishments and are therefore censored.
 Due to the low number of municipalities and local labor markets we pool the data across the five time periods considered in Dauth et al. and include dummy variables for each time period while Dauth et al. also consider trends in PAM.